 Naughty Dog is readying the third (and final) DLC release for The Last of Us, and now they’re finally ready to talk about it.
-The Grounded Bundle will be available as a free download for Season Pass holders and as three separate DLC packs for everyone.
+The Grounded Bundle will be available as a free download for Season Pass holders and as five separate DLC packs for everyone.
 All Grounded Bundle content will also be included in The Last of Us Remastered for the PS4.

 The centerpiece of the Grounded Bundle is Grounded Mode ($4.99), a brutal new challenge for the single-player campaign that ups the difficulty to new heights.
 According to Naughty Dog, the AI in Grounded Mode is “relentless, smart, and brutal” making survival “near impossible.”
 To showcase their toughness, players will receive a new Trophy upon the completion of Grounded Mode.